talfco/clb-origin-trail-v6-node-ansible/README.md

 The automation is based on the dockerless installation manual

 * Refer to the [manual Installation instructions](https://docs.origintrail.io/dkg-v6-upcoming-version/setup-instructions-dockerless)
+* This Ansible Playbook introduces multiple enhancements to the current installation guide.
+* In case you want a 1:1 installation to the released installation manual you should use this [Ansible Playbook](https://github.com/calr0x/OT-KwallaBetaInstalla).
+This may taken to be consideration when you require installation support by the OT telegram group.

 ### Current Status and Issues